The most humorous newspaper column in the known world.

 blind drunk at three in the morning when he tried to drop anchor.

-shows.
 He might outta get back to making more moonshine and spend less time at the library.
-Although,
+Although, there is

 Here’s what Mumford told me: “The first court show was Divorce Court in 1957 and it’s still going.